Universality for outliers in weakly confined Coulomb-type systems: Introduction and main results

-In the current setting of weak confinement, there tends to be a relatively large number of outliers, i.e., particles at a positive distance from $\supp(\mu)$.
-In the recent work \cite{BG}, these are studied under the assumption that the measure $\mu$ is radial.
-As an example, if $\supp(\mu)$ is the closed unit disk $\overline{\D}$ centered at the origin and $\kappa_N=N+1$, then the outlier process converges to the unweighted {\em Bergman process} of the exterior disk $\D_\e=\{z \in \mathbb C:|z|>1\}$, i.e., the determinantal point process whose correlation kernel is the standard Bergman kernel of $\D_\e$.
-If we take $\kappa_\n = N+\chi$ for $\chi \in (0,1]$, there is a family of Bergman point processes arising on $\D_\e$ naturally indexed by a circle, see \cite{GarciaZelada}.
+in distribution.
+We call $\Psi$ the \emph{limiting macroscopic outlier process in $\Omega$}.
+Notice that we do not normalize the linear statistics in \eqref{eq:outlier-convergence}.
+For the usual (strongly confined) Coulomb gases, there is no such limiting process.
+However, in the setting of weak confinement, there tends to be a relatively large number of particles at positive distance from $\supp(\mu)$.
+In the recent work \cite{BG}, the first two authors studied these systems under the assumption that the measure $\mu$ is radial, and it was found that the outliers are governed by the so-called \emph{Bergman point process} of the uncharged region.

-We will use methods from potential theory that require some regularities of $U^\mu$.
+We will use methods from potential theory that require some regularity of $U^\mu$.
 This is most sensitive near the boundary $\partial\Omega$, but to avoid technicalities we require regularity also elsewhere.
-The main example we have in mind is the case where $\mathrm d \mu = \omega \diff m_D$ for some nice enough $\omega$ and $D$ but we allow for charges situated on curves as well.
-Specifically, we require that the support of $\mu$ is a disjoint union, $\supp(\mu)=\overline{D}\cup\Gamma$, where $D$ is an open set and where $\Gamma\cup\partial D$ is a finite disjoint union of closed analytic Jordan curves (see Figure~\ref{fig:charge}).
+The main example we have in mind is the case where $\mathrm d \mu = \densityBulk\, \diff m_D$ for some nice enough density $\densityBulk>0$ and domain $D$ but we allow for charges situated on curves as well.
+Specifically, we require that the support of $\mu$ is a disjoint union $\overline{D}\cup\Gamma$, where $D$ is a domain with analytic boundary and where $\Gamma\cup\partial D$ is a finite disjoint union of closed analytic Jordan curves (see Figure~\ref{fig:charge}), $\Gamma\cap D=\emptyset$.

 We use the standard notation $C^\infty$ and $C^\omega$ for the classes of infinitely differentiable and real-analytic functions, respectively, and denote the arc length measure on a disjoint union of curves $\gamma$ by $\sigma_\gamma$ and the restriction of the Lebesgue measure to $D$ by $m_D$.

 \begin{defn}[Admissible probability measure] A probability measure $\mu$ is said to be \emph{admissible} if its support equals $\overline D\cup\Gamma$ for some $D$ and $\Gamma$ as above, and